argoproj/argo-workflows/sdks/java/README.md

 The Java SDK provides model and APIs for accessing the Argo Server API rather.

 If you wish to access the Kubernetes APIs, you can use the models to do this.
+You'll need to write your own code to speak to the API.

 ## Download